dominikvaradi/altv-mango-vue-tailwind-starter/README.md

 You can start the development server with the following command: `pnpm run dev` This will start the development server with hot module replacement (HMR).

-You can enable or disable player reconnection on core module restart by setting the `RECONNECT_PLAYERS_ON_CORE_MODULE_RESTART` environment variable to `true` or `false` in the `package.json` file.
+You can enable or disable player reconnection on core module restart by setting the `RECONNECT_PLAYERS_ON_CORE_MODULE_RESTART` environment variable to `true` or `false` running the `pnpm run dev` script.

-To achieve this, you can run the following command: `pnpm run dev:reconnect-players-true`
+To enable player reconnection on core module restart by default, you can run the following command: `pnpm run dev:reconnect-players-true`